top of page

 Rocky is our Resident Red Shouldered Hawk

-But, after several months of rehabilitation and testing, a veterinarian concluded that Champion was blind in one eye, it could not safely fly or capture its prey for food and thus, could never be released.
-Unless a permanent home could be found, it would have to be euthanized.
-That is when Wings received the second rescue call and the juvenile hawk, first known as Champion, had found a forever home.
+But, after several months of rehabilitation and testing, a veterinarian concluded that Champion was blind in one eye, he could not safely fly or capture its prey for food and thus, could never be released.
+Unless a permanent home could be found, he would have to be euthanized.
+That is when Wings received the second rescue call and the juvenile hawk had found a forever home.

 On October 23rd Wings volunteers, Greg Simmons, a falconer and his wife Sally brought the hawk in.
-Sally asked whether the Center had given it a name while in their care.
-Kay Adams, Wings founder, and President, said its name was “Champion”.
-Sally responded, “you know, ‘Rocky’ was a Champion”.
+Sally asked whether the Center had given him a name while in their care.
+Kay Adams, Wings founder and President, said his name was “Champion”.
+Sally responded, “you know ‘Rocky’ was a Champion”.
 The name stuck.

 Rocky’s new life started that afternoon.
-Greg Simmons placed the “anklets” (permanent leather straps) on its legs and attached “jesses” (short cords) attached to a leash.
-Wings full-time caregiver, Dana Rhodes, then began the first day of many to follow: hours upon hours of gentle one-on-one interaction to gain the bird’s confidence in preparation for Rocky’s training to be Wings' first Education-Ambassador Bird.
+Greg placed the “anklets” (permanent leather straps) on its legs and attached “jesses” (short cords) attached to a leash.
+Wings volunteers, then began the first day of many with hours upon hours of gentle one-on-one interaction to gain Rocky's confidence in preparation for his training to be Wings' first Education/Ambassador Bird.

 CHARLENE

-She was found by the side of a road in Jackson County.
-So, we believe that she had been hit by a car.
+Charlene was found by the side of a road in Jackson County.
+Because of the location we believe she had been hit by a car.
 She was brought to Wings Rescue Center in September 2021 and was then transferred to another rehab facility for continuing care.
 That facility kept her several months and deemed that she could not be released because of a wing injury.
 The options were to find her a new home or to euthanize her.
 The facility contacted Wings Rescue Center to see if we wanted her back.
 Well, no brainer!
 The other facility had named her Charles, thinking that she was a male.
 We decided that she was a female and renamed her Charlene.

 Charlene has been a resident at Wings Rescue Center since May 2022.
-She started her training to be an education bird in November 2022.
+She started her training to be an ambassador/education bird in November 2022.

-Charlene is also known as “the princess” and “her highness.”
+Charlene is also known as “Queen Charlene” and “her highness.”
 Whatever she is called, she has a lot of “owl-itude.”

 APOLLO